-The form of a contract concluded between persons who are located in different states is valid if it meets the requirements set out in the law of one of those states d.
-Power of representation

-The form of a contract is governed exclusively by the law applicable to the contract itself when, in order to protect a party, such law requires compliance with a specific form, unless that law allows the application of another law.
+- 1 As to form, contracts are valid if they meet the requirements set out in the law applicable to them or in the law of the place where they were concluded. - 2 The form of a contract concluded between persons who are located in different states is valid if it meets the requirements set out in the law of one of those states. - 3 The form of a contract is governed exclusively by the law applicable to the contract itself when, in order to protect a party, such law requires compliance with a specific form, unless that law allows the application of another law.

+c.
 Performance and inspection modalities Performance and inspection modalities are governed by the law of the state in which they are actually carried out.